BMW: History

-BMW became an automobile manufacturer in 1928 when it purchased Fahrzeugfabrik Eisenach, which, at the time, built Austin Sevens under licence under the Dixi marque.
+BMW became an automobile manufacturer in 1928 when it purchased Fahrzeugfabrik Eisenach, which, at the time, built the Austin 7 under licence from Automobilwerk Eisenach, badged as the Dixi.
 The first car sold as a BMW was a rebadged Dixi called the BMW 3/15, following BMW's acquisition of the car manufacturer Automobilwerk Eisenach.
 Throughout the 1930s, BMW expanded its range into sports cars and larger luxury cars.

 Aircraft engines, motorcycles, and automobiles would be BMW's main products until World War II.
-During the war, BMW concentrated on aircraft engine production using as many as 40,000 slave laborers.
-These consisted primarily of prisoners from concentration camps, most prominently Dachau.
+During the war, BMW concentrated on building the BMW 801 aircraft engine using as many as 40,000 slave laborers.
+These consisted primarily of prisoners from Nazi concentration camps, most prominently Dachau.
 Motorcycles remained as a side-line and automobile manufacture ceased altogether.

 BMW's factories were heavily bombed during the war and its remaining West German facilities were banned from producing motor vehicles or aircraft after the war.
-Again, the company survived by making pots, pans, and bicycles.
+The company survived by making pots, pans, and bicycles.
 In 1948, BMW restarted motorcycle production.
 BMW resumed car production in Bavaria in 1952 with the BMW 501 luxury saloon.
 The range of cars was expanded in 1955, through the production of the cheaper Isetta microcar under licence.
-Slow sales of luxury cars and small profit margins from microcars meant BMW was in serious financial trouble and in 1959 the company was nearly taken over by rival Daimler-Benz.
+Slow sales of luxury cars and small profit margins from microcars, meant BMW was in serious financial trouble and in 1959 the company was nearly taken over by rival Daimler-Benz.

 A large investment in BMW by Herbert Quandt and Harald Quandt resulted in the company surviving as a separate entity.
-The Quandts' father, Günther Quandt, was a well-known German industrialist.
-Quandt joined the Nazi party in 1933 and made a fortune arming the German Wehrmacht, manufacturing weapons and batteries.
+Günther Quandt was a well-known German industrialist and joined the Nazi party in 1933; he made a fortune arming the German Wehrmacht, manufacturing weapons and batteries.
 Many of his enterprises were appropriated from Jewish owners under duress with minimal compensation.
 At least three of his enterprises made extensive use of slave laborers, as many as 50,000 in all.
 One of his battery factories had its own on-site concentration camp, complete with gallows.
 Life expectancy for laborers was six months.
 While Quandt and BMW were not directly connected during the war, funds amassed in the Nazi era by his father allowed Herbert Quandt to buy BMW.

-The BMW 700 was successful and assisted in the company's recovery.
+The relative success of the small BMW 700 assisted in the company's recovery, allowing them to develop the New Class sedans.